 Once you have registered for a Summer Citizens ID Card and/or courses, a confirmation letter will be emailed to you.
 Information about Utah State University and Cache Valley, including a coupon book offering discounts to local vendors, will be provided to you upon check-in on-campus at the Eccles Conference Center.

 Each Summer Citizen participant must have their own card.
 Your card is used to identify you as a participant in the program.
 Therefore, sharing cards is not allowed.
 Your picture and A# are on the Summer Citizens ID Card.

 Each authorized program sponsored apartment complex chooses one or more residents to be a Communication Council member.
-These members attend a bi-weekly meeting where they will receive information/flyers about upcoming events for posting on bulletin boards in your complex.
+These members attend monthly meetings where they will receive information/flyers about upcoming events for posting on bulletin boards in your complex.
 If you have alternative housing, you may attend these meetings to gather this information.
-The first communication council meeting will be held Tuesday, May 30th at 8:30 a.m in the University Inn.
+The first communication council meeting will be held Tuesday, May 28th at 8:30 am.
 Event information will also be posted on our website calendar of events at summercitizens.usu.edu.